 After the Remediation Direction: What Happens Next?

-That focus is entirely understandable.
+Which is entirely understandable.
 The FSA sets tight deadlines for remediation work and meeting them is not optional.
-When the clock is running and the scope is defined, it is natural to treat the boundary of the required work as the boundary of the job.
-It’s what happens when a firm is doing exactly what it has been told to do, under pressure, in a compressed timeframe.
+When the clock is running and the scope is defined, it's natural to treat the boundary of the required work as the boundary of the job.
+After all, the firm is doing exactly what it has been told to do, under pressure, in a compressed timeframe.

-The problem is that it is only part of the answer.
-And in some ways the less important part.
+The problem is, that's really only part of the answer and in some ways, the least important part.

-Boards going through remediation almost universally want to know the same thing: when will this be done?
+Boards going through remediation almost universally want to know one thing: when will this be done?

-It is a reasonable question.
-Remediation is disruptive, expensive, and demanding of the people involved.
-The desire for a finish line is legitimate.
-But the honest answer is that the finish line is not where most boards think it is.
+It's a reasonable question.
+Remediation is disruptive, expensive, and demanding.
+The desire for a finish line is legitimate but I think most firms misjudge where the finish line is and what it looks like.

-The remediation will be reviewed by the FSA when the deadline passes.
-It will not be perfect, because nothing ever is.
+No remediation is perfect, because nothing ever is.
 Files that have been remediated will have imperfections.
 Documentation that has been updated will have gaps.
-A regulator looking closely at a firm that has just completed a remediation programme will find things worth noting, because that is always true of any firm looked at closely enough.
+A regulator looking closely at a firm that has just completed a remediation programme will always find things worth noting, because that is always true of anything inspected closely enough.

-What determines how the FSA views those residual imperfections is not whether they exist; it’s whether the firm has demonstrated that it has genuinely understood and addressed what gave rise to the original failing sufficient to prevent it occurring again.
+What determines how the FSA views those residual imperfections is not whether they exist; it’s whether the "new normal" of the firm demonstrates that it has genuinely understood and addressed what gave rise to the original failing.

 Treating the remediation scope as a boundary